Intervention in BEDC: CDHR calls on NERC to maintain status quo

 The National President of CDHR, Dr. Kehinde Prince Taiga, made the call in Warri, Delta State in reaction to the issues between BEDC , BPE and NERC.

-Addressing newsmen at the CDHR office in the oil city, Dr Taiga explained that there can be hardship that electricity consumers would face which can cause epileptic power supply if such confusion exists in the running of the Disco.
+Addressing newsmen at the CDHR office in the oil city, Dr. Taiga explained that there can be hardship which electricity consumers would face which can cause epileptic power supply, if such confusion exists in the running of the Disco.

 According to him, two Boards cannot be running the affairs of BEDC.
 The CDHR National President appealed to NERC and BPE to obey the subsisting court order and allow the legal management of BEDC, headed by Mrs Funke Osibodu to continue its operation pending the determination of the court case.